This post last updated on November 5th, 2019

 “Heaven and earth will pass away, but my words will not pass away.”
 Matthew 24:35

 I’m sure you’ll agree that Jesus gives some compelling reasons for you and I to not just read God’s word, but to know it.
-And to do that, we’re going to need to have a plan.
-My next posts will cover some plans and we’ll look at some tools, but sometimes it’s just as important to have a why before the plan so that the action may persist.
+And to do that, you’re going to need to have a plan.
+My next posts will cover some plans, show you how to stick to them, and we’ll look at some tools.

 Do You Have a Bible Reading Plan?

-I’m pretty certain most Christians would agree that they desire to grow in the word in the new year.
-It’s probable a fairly common new year resolution among believers.
+I’m pretty certain most Christians would agree that they desire to grow in understanding the Bible.

-If that’s you, then do you already have a plan in place?
+How about you?
+Do you already have a Bible reading plan in place?
 What do you do when you get sidelined by the busy and unexpected stuff in your life?
-Which Bible reading plan have you enjoyed, or hope to use in the new year?
-Let me know in the comments below and in the coming weeks I’ll feature some Bible reading plans in time for the new year.
+Which Bible reading plan have you enjoyed in the past, or hope to use in the future?